apollographql/apollo/docs/source/resources/graphql-glossary.md

 ## Docstring

 It is used for providing descriptions of types, fields and arguments.
-Docstrings show up in the documentation panel inside GraphQL playground and GraphiQL.
+Docstrings automatically appear in many common GraphQL tools, including the Apollo Studio Explorer and GraphiQL.

 ```graphql
 """